pauljouet/web-data-project/README.md

 The information we need from the databases are:

-- the geolocation of the museums, historic monuments and bike stations
+- the geolocation and adresses of the museums, historic monuments and bike stations
 - names and descriptions for the places to visit
 - number of bikes and room available for the stations
 - identifiers